top of page

 “I wanted a fine dining spot to eat,” Cathie explains.
 “The Raymond Gary Lake attracts people from all over who enjoy its quiet, scenic beauty.
 Ending an idyllic day with a relaxing meal makes the experience even more special.”
 Cathie’s vision for the restaurant is apparent from the color choices for the fabric chair covers to the custom drink names to the laser inscribed boxes for delivering the check at the end of the meal.
 The dining room and the menu would be equally at home in any urban center, but it provides a culinary treat for the local food customers.

-Within a few months after that first discussion, Cathie’s vision for a steakhouse and Judy’s dream of stepping back into the kitchen combined to put the two of them in charge of a business that is gathering steam with each passing week.
-The steakhouse is open on Thursday, Friday night and Saturday night for menu service, plus Sunday for an all-you-can-eat brunch buffet, complete with the ability to order the always-necessary mimosa.
-During the week, they host special events and business meetings in the Depot.
-They also provide custom catering.
-Ever mindful of their connection to the community, they collaborate with the local Volunteer Fire Department to provide Sunday meals to some of the elderly residents in Fort Towson, donate to the local school activities, and participate in local charity events.
+The steakhouse is open on Friday night and Saturday night for menu service, plus Sunday for an all-you-can-eat brunch buffet, complete with the ability to order the always-necessary mimosa.
+During the week, special events and business meetings can be hosted in the Depot, as well as custom catering.
+Ever mindful of their connection to the community, they provide Sunday meals to some of the elderly residents in Fort Towson, donate to the local school activities, and participate in local charity events.

 Depot Night.png